dpup/waypoints/content/appendix/manager-levels.md

   - Manages larger teams or multiple smaller teams
 - M5 (Director): "Director of Engineering" for a specific domain
   - E.g., "Director of Mobile Engineering" or "Director of Data Infrastructure"
-- M6 (Senior Director): "Senior Director of Engineering" for a major division
+- M6 (Senior Director): "Senior Director of Engineering" for a major division or geography
   - E.g., "Senior Director of Consumer Products Engineering"

 ## Enterprise (10,000+ employees)

-- M3 (Engineering Manager): "Engineering Manager" or "Senior Team Lead"
-  - Manages a team within a specific product, platform, or department
-- M4 (Senior Engineering Manager): "Senior Engineering Manager" or "Group Manager"
-  - Manages multiple teams or a department within a larger division
-- M5 (Director): "Director of Engineering" for a significant area
-  - Might be responsible for an entire product line or major platform
-- M6 (Senior Director): "Senior Director of Engineering"
-  - Often responsible for multiple products or a major division
-  - In some cases, might be equivalent to a C-level position in a smaller company
+The structure mirrors large companies but with additional layers and more specialized roles.
+Executive technical leadership typically involves multiple VPs and technical executives operating as a leadership team.

 ## Key Considerations